 Ash plant bugs

-- The ash plant bug feeds on green, white and black ash trees.
+- The ash plant bug (Tropidosteptes amoenus) feeds on green, white and black ash trees.

-- Ash plant bug damage only affects the tree's appearance especially when the tree is mature.
+- Ash plant bug damage typically only affects a mature tree's appearance and not its health.

-- The best management technique is to tolerate and ignore the damage.
+- The best management is to tolerate and ignore the damage.

-Nymphs are pale yellow/red to brown/black and look like large, mobile aphids.
+Nymphs are pale yellow or red to brown or black and look like large, mobile aphids.

-Adults are more slender than nymphs and have wings that cover the abdomen.
+Adults are more slender than nymphs are and have wings that cover the abdomen.

-Both nymphs and adults produce black sticky droppings on the underside of infested leaves.
+Both nymphs and adults produce small, black sticky droppings on the underside of infested leaves.

 Ash plant bugs produce two generations each year.
 Eggs hatch in the spring just after the ash leaves begin to expand.